A Geometric Characterization of Observability in Inertial Parameter Identification: Two Bodies: Restricted Spatial Motion

-The condition \eqref{eq:twoBody_fixTcond2} is impractical to verify as written since it represents an infinite number of constraints.
-To simplify this condition, consider the following set, which captures the span of the attainable velocities for body $2$
+Both conditions remain impractical to verify as written since they give an infinite number of constraints.
+To simplify them, we introduce spans and create an equivalent finite set of conditions.
+This step provides the key to our contribution.
+We address each condition separately.

+\subsub{Linear velocity span for momentum condition \eqref{eq:Momentum_General_2}} First, let the set of possible velocities for $\vva$ be denoted by $\Vset{\ba}$.
+The set of possible velocities for body $\bb$ is

-This set is a subspace of $\mathbb{R}^6$ and characterizes the motion restrictions on body~2.
+Then, consider the following linear velocity span $\Vspan{i}$, which is subspace of $\mathbb{R}^6$ and characterizes the motion restrictions:

-\begin{remark} Note that all attainable velocities for body $2$ are in $\mathcal{V}_2$, but not all elements of $\mathcal{V}_2$ are attainable velocities.
-All elements of $\mathcal{V}_2$ can, however, be expressed as the linear combination of some attainable velocities. \end{remark}
+\begin{remark} Note that $\Vset{\bb} \subseteq \Vspan{i}$, since not all elements of $\Vspan{\bb}$ need be attainable velocities.
+Rather, all elements of $\Vspan{\bb}$ can be expressed as the linear combination of some attainable velocities. \end{remark}